Montgomery County Nursing Home Restraint Injury Lawyers

-Experienced Nursing Home Abuse Lawyers Represent Victims Suffering from Restraint Injuries in King of Prussia, PA
+Experienced Nursing Home Abuse Lawyers Represent Victims Suffering from Restraint Injuries in Montgomery County and Bucks County, PA

 The use of restraints in Lansdale, PA nursing homes is a highly controversial issue.
 Under some circumstances, either chemical or physical restraints may be appropriate as a temporary solution to help keep the nursing home resident safe, especially in situations where the resident is unlikely to comply with the nursing home staff’s attempts at care.
 Unfortunately, many nursing homes have abused the use of restraints in order to avoid the work necessary to properly care for residents—in other words, restraints are often used for non-medical purposes which can actually cause the resident to suffer additional harm.